 - In addition, it’s important to have the VIN number available as the locksmith may need it.

 - Finally, remember that for most Jeep models, there is no need to tow the car to the dealer should you lose your car keys.
-You can try and call the AAA, or an automotive locksmith who should be able to make you a new car key on site.
+An automotive locksmith should be able to make you a new car key on site.

 What you should do when your Jeep car key is lost and how to get a replacement: